A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Experiments

-To validate Theorem~\hyperref[theorem_5]{5}, we test whether the 3-layer symbolic ReLU network is functionally equivalent to its corresponding $\epsilon$-NFA in terms of string acceptance.
-For each seed, we generate a new NFA and construct its symbolic ReLU equivalent.
-We then sample 100 random strings and compare the acceptance decisions of the NFA and the ReLU model on each input.
+To empirically validate Theorem~\ref{THEOREM:EQUIVALENCE-FNN-NFA}, we test whether a symbolic time-shared, depth-unrolled feedforward network (TS-FFN) and its corresponding NFA accept exactly the same set of strings.
+For each trial, we randomly instantiate an NFA and construct its TS-FFN recognizer using the symbolic simulation framework introduced in Theorem~\ref{THEOREM:FNN-NFA-SIMULATION}.
+We then generate 100 random test strings per seed and compare the binary acceptance decision (accept/reject) of the TS-FFN with that of the original NFA.

-We repeat this across 5 random seeds under both experimental configurations.
-In the 6-state setup with $\Sigma = \{a, b\}$, the mean equivalence accuracy was $0.9920$, with standard deviation $0.0179$, and a 95\% confidence interval of $(0.9698, 1.0142)$.
-In the 10-state setup with $\Sigma = \{a, b, c, d\}$, the mean equivalence accuracy was $0.9580$, with standard deviation $0.0460$, and a 95\% confidence interval of $(0.9008, 1.0152)$.
-This result confirms that symbolic ReLU networks are empirically equivalent to their NFA counterparts, thereby validating Theorem~\hyperref[theorem_5]{5}.
+As reported in Table~\ref{TABLE:SIMULATION-RESULTS}, all runs in the first configuration achieved perfect equivalence between the TS-FFN and the corresponding NFA.
+In the second configuration, the equivalence accuracy remained consistently high across all random seeds.
+These results confirm that the TS-FFN construction precisely preserves the automaton’s acceptance behavior, empirically validating Theorem~\ref{THEOREM:EQUIVALENCE-FNN-NFA} and establishing the TS-FFN as a complete and faithful simulator of nondeterministic finite automata.